-Full course attendance and completion of the course assignments will lead to the achievement of a Persona Certificate in Supervision.
+Full course attendance and completion of the course assignments will lead to the achievement of a Persona Certificate in Clinical Supervision.

 The course expects participants to be able to draw on their own experience of supervised clinical practice and therefore it is important that individuals feel sufficiently competent and grounded in their orientation as a practitioner in order to gain maximum learning and development from the programme.
-With this in mind, applicants will have a minimum 3 years of practice, including training and be qualified practitioners in a helping profession with substantial supervised practice, post qualification.
+With this in mind, applicants will have a minimum 3 years of practice, including training and be qualified practitioners in a helping profession with substantial supervised practice which has been gained post qualification.
 Applicants will also be members of a Professional Association, with relevant indemnity insurance.